annasen/PASseq/README.md

 ### 3 Mapping by seq2science
 Link to seq2science documentation https://vanheeringen-lab.github.io/seq2science/index.html

-Run seq2science as single-end on the R1 samples.
+Run seq2science as *single-end on the R1 samples*.
+(Because in R2 are only UMI, cell barcode, and polyT.)

 Another thing to adjust in the config file might be removing the duplicates:
 ```